About Our Department

 Art education brings people together.

-Fine Arts students are taught to value mastery of content.
+Fine Arts students are taught mastery of their craft, and to value mastery of content.

 ENGAGE YOUR MIND